Natural Laxative Foods: Compare with drug store laxatives!

 Here is an interesting study on bowel habits with sprouting broccoli in humans.
 The study says daily intake of broccoli sprouts helps to normalize bowel movements.
 It concludes that 20 grams of broccoli every day significantly improves defecation.
 There are no side effects experienced.
 (12, 13)

 Chronic oxidative stress weakens regular defecation.
-A substance sulforaphane (SFN) in the broccoli sprouts enhances the anti-oxidant system.
+A substance, sulforaphane (SFN) in the broccoli sprout, enhances the antioxidant system.
 This effect helps to get relief from stress.
 Eventually, it regulates gastrointestinal functions and proper defecation.
 (14).

-The dietary fiber content of the broccoli sprout is 3.6 grams in every 100 grams of serving.
+The dietary fiber content of the broccoli sprout is 3.6 grams per 100 grams of serving.
 (15)

 The sulforaphane (SFN) content of the broccoli sprout is 255 milligrams in 100 grams.

-As you know laxatives are used to loosen stool.
+As you know, laxatives are used to loosen stool.
 Improve bowel movements.
-Help in constipation.
+Help with constipation.

 According to Chinese medicine, heat causes constipation.
-Here where watermelon is handy to keep you hydrated and help you with constipation.
+Here, watermelon is handy to keep you hydrated and help you with constipation.

-Chinese medicine considers watermelon is a medicinal food.
+Chinese medicine considers watermelon to be a medicinal food.
 It is an antidote for constipation.
-Sametime watermelon is rich in electrolytes which is important to be hydrated.
+At the same time, watermelon is rich in electrolytes, which are important for hydration.

 Watermelon seeds also have medicinal value.
-Good for the kidneys and help you with improved urination.
+Good for the kidneys and helps you with improved urination.
 Boil the dried watermelon seeds in water and drink them as tea.

-Libby Mills, MS, RDN, LDN, FAND is a Culinary Registered Dietitian Nutritionist.
-She says because watermelon has more than 92% water content it is great to keep the bowels keep moving.
+Libby Mills, MS, RDN, LDN, FAND, is a Culinary Registered Dietitian Nutritionist.
+She says that because watermelon has more than 92% water content, it is great to keep the bowels moving.

 This great fruit has 92% water content and has electrolytes, dietary fiber, and vitamins A, C, and B6.